-Lahra Smith is an associate professor of African studies in the School of Foreign Service.
+Lahra Smith is an associate professor of African studies in the School of Foreign Service and the Department of Government in the College and a research fellow at the Institute for the Study of International Migration.
 She joined the Georgetown faculty in 2006.

 International activities include: